nrwl/nx/docs/shared/migration/adding-to-existing-project.md

 npx nx generate ci-workflow --ci=github
 ```

 This generator creates a `.github/workflows/ci.yml` file that contains a CI pipeline that will run the `lint`, `test`, `build` and `e2e` tasks for projects that are affected by any given PR.
+Since we are using Nx Cloud, the pipeline will also distribute tasks across multiple machines to ensure fast and reliable CI runs.

 The key lines in the CI pipeline are: